Battle of the Bulge

-The Battle of the Bulge, also known as the Ardennes Offensive, was the last major German offensive campaign on the Western Front during World War II.
-The battle lasted for five weeks from 16 December 1944 to 28 January 1945, towards the end of the war in Europe.
-It was launched through the densely forested Ardennes region between Belgium and Luxembourg.
-It overlapped with the Alsace Offensive, subsequently the Colmar Pocket, another series of battles launched by the Germans in support of the Ardennes thrust.
+The Battle of the Bulge, also known as the Ardennes Offensive or Unternehmen Wacht am Rhein, was the last major German offensive campaign on the Western Front during the Second World War, taking place from 16 December 1944 to 25 January 1945.
+It was launched through the densely forested Ardennes region of eastern Belgium and northern Luxembourg.
+The offensive was intended to stop Allied use of the Belgian port of Antwerp and to split the Allied lines, allowing the Germans to encircle and destroy each of the four Allied armies and force the western Allies to negotiate a peace treaty in the Axis powers' favor.